MontiCore/montithings/tools/sd4componenttesting/README.md

 Once the JAR file is installed, the Maven repository can be committed to a code repository, and the whole set-up is system independent.

 In case that we use MontiThings models they can be converted to MontiArc models by using the MontiThingsToMontiArcPrettyPrinter located in the MontiThings repository.
-The instruction on how the prettyprinter can be used can be read in the CLI section step 4.
+The instruction on how the prettyprinter can be used can be read in the CLI section [Step 4](#step-4-using-the-model-path-to-resolve-symbols).

 example.arc erstellen  /wie cli step4 //später